Meet Mendeley: a powerful referencing tool that does the hard work for you!

 Want to learn more?

-Check out your Library’s guide on using Mendeley:
+Check out our guide for using Mendeley.

 Image by Mariann Szőke from Pixabay